hmanukyanVMw/ci-task-test/EmitterCI/docker-images/logemitter/README.md

 # how to push log-emitter application in cloud foundry
+- Enable and Disable the diego_docker Feature Flag
+  The diego_docker feature flag governs whether a CF deployment supports Docker containers.

+  To enable Docker support, run:

+  <pre><code>cf enable-feature-flag diego_docker</pre></code>
+  To disable Docker support, run:
+  <pre><code>cf disable-feature-flag diego_docker</pre></code>

-- In first step we should build this docker image, create Docker file `touch Dockerfile` and copy this code.
+- Then in first step we should build this docker image
     <pre><code>
     FROM golang:1.10